things4u/ESP-1ch-Gateway-v5.0--OLD/README.md

 - Arduino Pro-Mini (default Armega328 model, 8MHz 3.3V and 16MHz 3.3V)
 - ESP8266 based nodes with RFM95 transceivers.

+The code has been tested on at least 8 separate gateway boards both based on the Hallard and the Comresult boards.
+I'm still working on the ESP32 pin-out and functions (expected soon).

 # Getting Started